-(1) Notwithstanding any other provision of Oregon Administrative Rules Chapter 581, subject to subsection (2) of this rule, for purposes of Oregon Administrative Rules Chapter 581, Division 53, the following requirements are waived until June 30, 2020:
+(1) Notwithstanding any other provision of Oregon Administrative Rules Chapter 581, subject to subsection (2) of this rule, for purposes of Oregon Administrative Rules Chapter 581, Division 53, the following requirements are waived until January 31, 2020:

-(a) Any requirement related to being trained in first aid, as that phrase is defined in OAR 581-053-0003;
+(a) Any requirement related to being trained in first aid, as that phrase is defined in OAR 581-053-0003.
+Drivers shall continue to be trained in first aid and be subject to physical examinations.

-(b) Any requirement related to receiving a physical examination under Oregon Administrative Rules Chapter 581, Division 053; and
+(b) Requirements pertaining to receiving approved instruction shall be temporarily waived for new drivers by allowing certificate permits to be valid through January 31, 2021.
+New drivers shall continue to be trained in first aid and be subject to physical examinations.;

-(c) Any requirement related to receiving or having received instruction under Oregon Administrative Rules Chapter 581, Division 053.
+(c) Driving certificates and approvals issued by ODE requiring a driver license shall be granted to an applicant for renewal regardless of expired status, provided no disqualifying driving or criminal records exist for the applicant and DMV is unable to issue a qualified renewal.
+Such approvals shall be valid through January 31, 2021.

 (2)(a) The waiver described in subsection (1) of this rule applies only to a requirement necessary to perform an activity that the individual to whom the requirement applies was authorized to perform on the first date on which schools closed pursuant to Executive Order 20-08.